 A Simple Comparison of GEICO vs Allstate

-- Allstate is the 2nd largest US insurance company
+- Geico is the 2nd largest US insurance company

-- Geico is the 3rd largest US insurance company
+- Allstate is the 3rd largest US insurance company

-- Allstate has a 10% share of the market, while Geico has an 8% share of the insurance market.
+- Allstate has a 10% share of the market while Geico has a 10.8% share of the insurance market.